-We’re one week into British winter and if you’re a normal citizen, that might mean indulging in cosy nights by the fire, a fashionable cold weather wardrobe and copious amounts of festive Starbucks coffee.
+We’re making our way into the British winter and if you’re a normal citizen, that might mean indulging in cosy nights by the fire, a fashionable cold weather wardrobe and copious amounts of festive Starbucks coffee.
 But if you’ve got a horse (or seven), the cold months still require the same amount of dedicated horsing hours put in during the summer.

 Even though you said in July, ‘I’ll be ready this year’, here are six things we always forget happen during winter at the yard…